 At this point you are probably quite enthusiastic about podcasts (I hope so!), but in case you still have some doubts, if the stats and tech trends weren’t enough, if all these numbers and logical arguments haven’t convinced you yet, there is one more thing you can do:

-Podcasts are on the rise and smart sports organizations are already using them as a communication medium and as a tool for reaching their business goals.
-So jump on the podcast train and start recording!
+Podcasts are on the rise.
+Clubs, players and well-regarded journalists are already using them as a communication medium and as a tool for reaching their business goals.